mthyuu/Java/README.md

 ## Assignment 3
 - This assignment takes in varying information about each specific applicant, and maintains their information in a queue, also regarding their initial request

+## Assignment 1
+- This assignment creates 4 preset hands of poker for two players, and then generates two hands randomly from a standard 52-card deck, displaying the most-valued hand for both players.